Around

-the base of the Thriddle Incline there are a number of surface features.
-Centre
+base of the Thriddle Incline there are a number of surface features.
+Centre to

-to all the pumping and haulage requirements for the New Engine and Thriddle
+all the pumping and haulage requirements for the New Engine and Thriddle Shafts

-Shafts was Millican's water wheel, named after its operator.
-The wheel itself
+was Millican's water wheel, named after its operator.
+The wheel itself has long

-has long gone, but the remains of its pit, and water races can be clearly seen.
+gone, but the remains of its pit, and water races can be clearly seen.
+The

-The water wheel drove the winding system for the New Engine Shaft and the pump
+water wheel drove the winding system for the New Engine Shaft and the pump rods

-rods and winder for the Thriddle Shaft.
-For the Thriddle shaft the pump rods
+and winder for the Thriddle Shaft.
+For the Thriddle shaft the pump rods ran up

-ran up the Thriddle Incline were they entered the Thriddle Shaft Day Level to
+the Thriddle Incline were they entered the Thriddle Shaft Day Level to meet up

-all the way down to Deep Level, a total of 150m.
-It also intersects Fleming's
+way down to Deep Level, a total of 150m.
+It also intersects Fleming's and

 access to the deeper workings on the Bonsor Vein.
 It was superceeded in the